 What is 80% of 85?
 A Deep Dive into Percentages and Their Applications

 Finding 80% of 85 might seem like a simple calculation, but it opens a door to understanding a fundamental mathematical concept that permeates various aspects of our lives: percentages.
-This article will not only show you how to calculate 80% of 85 but will also explore the underlying principles of percentages, different calculation methods, and real-world applications.
-Whether you're a student brushing up on your math skills, a professional needing to calculate discounts or profits, or simply curious about the world of percentages, this comprehensive guide has something for you.
+So this article will not only show you how to calculate 80% of 85 but will also explore the underlying principles of percentages, different calculation methods, and real-world applications.
+Whether you're a student brushing up on your math skills, a professional needing to calculate discounts or profits, or simply curious about the world of percentages, this complete walkthrough has something for you.

 Understanding Percentages: The Foundation